akemin-dayo/simject/README.md

 simject is BSD-licensed.
 See `LICENSE` for more information.

 ### Setting up the simject environment
-1. Ensure that you have the latest version of [Theos](https://github.com/theos/theos).
-2. Ensure that you have added your developer account in Xcode > Preferences > Accounts tab.
+1. Ensure that you have added your developer account in Xcode > Preferences > Accounts tab.
 This is required for code-signing some binaries used in simject.
-3. Ensure that there is "iOS Development" certificate listed once you clicked on "Manage Certificates", create one if there is not.
+2. Ensure that there is "iOS Development" certificate listed once you clicked on "Manage Certificates", create one if there is not.
-4. Run these commands in a Terminal instance:
+3. Run these commands in a Terminal instance:

 ```
 git clone https://github.com/angelXwind/simject.git
 cd simject/
 make setup
 ```

 **Note:** During the process, you will be asked by `sudo` to enter your login password.
 Please note that it is normal for nothing to be displayed as you type your password.

 Now, we need to create a version of `CydiaSubstrate.framework` that has support for the `x86_64` (64-bit) and/or `i386` (32-bit) architectures.